 Before joining Rogers Joseph O’Donnell, Ms. Cotton was an associate at McKenna Long and Aldridge.
-Ms. Cotton earned a degree in both civil and common law from Loyola University College of Law, New Orleans.
+Ms. Cotton earned a degree in both civil and common law with honors from Loyola University College of Law, New Orleans.
 While in law school, Ms. Cotton served as a student attorney for the Loyola Poverty Law Clinic’s Family and Juvenile Division.
 She also served as legal adviser to the Hurricane Katrina Law Clinic.
 Ms. Cotton served as a selected member of the Public Interest Law Journal, the St. Thomas More American Inn of Court, and the Order of Barristers.
 Ms. Cotton was the recipient of the National Association of Women Judges Honors Scholarship.

 J.D., Loyola University College of Law